-@RequiresNonNull indicates a method precondition: The annotated method expects the specified variables (typically field references) to be non-null when the method is invoked.
+@RequiresNonNull indicates a method precondition: The annotated method expects the specified variables to be non-null when the method is invoked.
+Don't use this for formal parameters (just annotate their type as @NonNull). @RequiresNonNull is appropriate for a field that is @Nullable in general, but some method requires the field to be non-null.